tbrowne5/crisprHAL/README.md

 # 2: Process a fasta file of nucleotide sequence(s) into sgRNA target model inputs:

-This will take an input nucleotide fasta file and identify potential sgRNA sequences for evaluation.
+This will take an input nucleotide fasta file and identifies potential sgRNA sequences for evaluation.
 The output will be a .csv file containing the predicted guides.
 This can be used as input for the prediction step.

 * **Input Nucleotide File**: One single-line or multi-line fasta-formatted nucleotide sequence starting with a ">IDENTIFIER"